Campbell Fighting Camels baseball

 The Campbell Fighting Camels baseball team is Campbell University's NCAA Division I baseball team.
 The team plays its home games on campus at Jim Perry Stadium, named for former Campbell Baseball and Basketball player Jim Perry.
 Prior to 2012, the venue was known as Taylor Field.
-The team currently competes as members of the Big South Conference.
-The Fighting Camels competed in the Big South until 1994 when they joined the Atlantic Sun Conference.
-They returned to the Big South in 2011.
-Notable alumni include Jim Perry, Ryan Thompson and Cedric Mullins.
+The team currently competes as members of the Coastal Athletic Association which they joined in the 2024 season.
+Previously, the Fighting Camels competed in the Big South Conference from 1983 until 1994 before moving to the Atlantic Sun Conference.
+They returned to the Big South in 2011 but once again left in the 2023-2024 sports season.
+Notable alumni include Jim Perry, Ryan Thompson, Cedric Mullins, and Zach Neto.

 1990 season

 The 1990 edition of the Fighting Camels went 11–31 but swept the Big South Conference tournament with a 4–0 record to earn the Fighting Camels' first appearance in the 1990 NCAA Division I baseball tournament.
 However, success was short-lived as the Camels lost 7–0 to Stanford University and 8–7 to Southern Illinois University at the Palo Alto Regional.